withastro/roadmap/proposals/0030-core-image-story.md

 - `parseURL(url: URL): ImageTransform`
   - For SSR and dev, parses the generated URLs by `getURL` back into an ImageTransform to be used by `transform`.
 - `transform(buffer: Buffer, options: ImageTransform): { data: Buffer, format: OutputFormat }`
   - Transform and return the image.
-It is necessary to return a `format` to ensure that the proper MIME type is served to users.
+It is necessary to return a `format` to ensure that the proper MIME type is served to users in development and SSR.

-Ultimately, it is up to the local endpoint (that `getURL` points to) to call both `parseURL` and `transform`.
-Those two methods are exposed as convention and used by the two base services, but your endpoint is free to achieve this in a different way if needed.
+Ultimately, in development and SSR, it is up to the local endpoint (that `getURL` points to) to call both `parseURL` and `transform` if wanted. `transform` however, is called during the build to create the final assets files.

 **Optional**